-The trick to making the absolute best chocolate mousse is to start with your favorite dark chocolate.
+The trick to making perfect chocolate mousse is to start with dark chocolate that you love eating right out of the package.

-- the higher the cocoa content in your chocolate the more robust the chocolate flavor will be
+- Use bittersweet chocolate if you prefer a more robust, slightly bitter flavor.
+The higher the cocoa content in your chocolate the more robust the chocolate flavor will be.

-- Peter's Burgundy Chocolate is a reddish semisweet chocolate with a fruity flavor with notes of wine and I've been using it for over 30 years for my business and my customers all say it's the best dark chocolate they've ever tasted.
+- I make my chocolate mousse with Peter's Burgundy Semi-sweet Chocolate.
+It has a slightly fruity flavor with notes of wine.
+I've been using it for over 30 years for my chocolate-making business and my customers love it!
+Unfortunately, this chocolate only comes in 10-pound bars.

 - There are so many other wonderful chocolates that are available in grocery stores too.
 Just choose any that you really like.